TJ-CSCCG/tongji-undergrad-thesis/ROADMAP.md

 "Literate programming" is a essential concept of LaTeX, which means source should be readable like natural language. \*.dtx (Documented LaTeX) is designed to solve this problem by creating a combination with source and documentation.

 \*.dtx and \*.ins files are used to unzip / install.
-They include how to define \*.cls, \*.bst file and user guide.
+They include \*.cls, \*.bst file definition and user guide.
 Know more [here](https://texfaq.org/FAQ-dtx). [pdf on tug.org](https://tug.org/TUGboat/tb29-2/tb92pakin.pdf) is also very helpful, when it comes to \*.dtx details.

 Writing a \*.dtx file might be a choice which need to be considered carefully; \*.cls or \*.dtx, this is a question.

 ### 6. remove "undergrad" from "tongji-undergrad-thesis"

 Unification of bachelor, master and doctor is a huge work and it has a long way to go.
-(Perhaps, unified thesis template would be created independently, rather than being a continous part of this project.)
+(Perhaps, unified thesis template would be created independently in the future, rather than being a continous part of this project.
+But we would be still delighted to embrace it)